MaMMUT: A Simple Architecture for Joint Learning for MultiModal Tasks: Experiments

 \subsection{Zero-Shot Image Retrieval Results}

 As Zero-shot image retrieval is a good indicator of the capability of the model without fine-tuning, we first evaluate the performance of \ours on Zero-shot image-text retrieval tasks.
-Table~\ref{tab:retrieval_sota} shows the image-to-text and text-to-image results, compared to the best SOTA methods on two popular retrieval benhcmarks MS COCO~\cite{chen2015cococaptions} and Flickr~\cite{plummer2015flickr30k}.
-As established by previous approaches, we evaluate both image-to-text and text-to-image retrieval, following the same evaluation protocol.
-Our approach outperforms the state-of-the-art models on both image-to-text and text-to-image retrieval, in some cases by large margins.
-We note that these are challenging benchmarks, which many approaches have been evaluated on.
+Table~\ref{tab:retrieval_sota} shows the image-to-text and text-to-image results, compared to the SOTA methods on two popular retrieval benchmarks MS COCO~\citep{chen2015cococaptions} and Flickr~\citep{plummer2015flickr30k}.
+As established by previous approaches, we evaluate both image-to-text and text-to-image retrieval following the same evaluation protocol and compare with other published dual-encoder models.
+Our approach significantly outperforms the state-of-the-art on both image-to-text and text-to-image retrieval by 2-4 points on the recall@1 metrics.
+We note that these are challenging benchmarks many approaches have been evaluated on.